Waxcap grassland: The "CHEG" or "CHEGD" assessment system

-In 1995, Rald proposed a simple count of the number of waxcap species present at a given site in order to assess its value as a waxcap grassland.
-He suggested that the presence of 17 or more species meant the site was of national importance, 9–16 species of regional importance, 4–8 species of local importance, and 3 or fewer of no importance.
-This system was modified by Rotheroe and others to include all the characteristic macrofungi and not just waxcaps.
+In 1995, Rald proposed a simple method of counting the number of waxcap species present at a given site in order to assess its value as a waxcap grassland.
+He suggested that sites with 17 or more species were of national importance, those with 9–16 species were of regional importance, those with 4–8 species of local importance, and those with 3 or fewer of no importance.
+This system was modified by Rotheroe and others to include all the characteristic macrofungi, not just waxcaps.

 Known as the "CHEG" system, this is widely used in survey work today.
 The acronym "CHEG" stands for the main groups of relevant fungi: C - the clavarioid species (club and coral fungi); H - species of Hygrocybe and related genera (waxcaps); E - Entoloma species (pinkgills); and G - the geoglossoid fungi (earthtongues).
 More recently the modified term "CHEGD" has been used to include species of Dermoloma, Pseudotricholoma, Camarophyllopsis, and Hodophilus which also inhabit these grasslands.

 Conservation

-The past 75 years have witnessed a loss of more than 90% of unimproved grasslands in western Europe, mainly due to agricultural intensification through ploughing and reseeding, manuring, and the application of fertilizers and other chemicals.
-The maintenance of a short sward by grazing or mowing (and removal or cuttings) has also been shown to be important for fruiting of waxcaps, with haycutting in July, followed by aftermath grazing/mowing to 3 cm having found to be optimal.
-In 1988, Arnolds estimated that only some 200 ha of unimproved waxcap grasslands remained in the Netherlands.
+Over the past 75 years, more than 90% of unimproved grasslands in Western Europe have been lost, primarily due to agricultural intensification through ploughing, reseeding, manuring, and the application of fertilizers and other chemicals.
+The maintenance of a short sward through grazing or mowing and the subsequent removal of cuttings has also been shown to be important for waxcap fruiting.
+It has been found that hay cutting in July, followed by aftermath grazing or mowing to 3 cm is optimal.
+In 1988, Arnolds estimated that only around 200 hectares of unimproved waxcap grasslands remained in the Netherlands.

-As a result, both the unimproved, nutrient-poor grasslands and the larger fungi typical of such grasslands are of conservation concern, with 23 waxcap-grassland species currently assessed as globally "vulnerable" or "endangered" on the IUCN Red List of threatened species.
+As a result, both the unimproved, nutrient-poor grasslands and the larger fungi that are characteristic of such grasslands are of conservation concern.
+Currently, 30 waxcap-grassland species are classified as globally "vulnerable" or "endangered" on the IUCN Red List of Threatened Species.